-The Rachel S. Thaler Concert Pianist Series was established at Ithaca College in 1991 in honor of Rachel Thaler.
+The Manley and Doriseve Thaler Vocal Concert Series was established at Ithaca College by Manley H. Thaler and Doriseve Thaler.

-The legacy of the Thalers' love of music lives on today through the Rachel S. Thaler Concert Pianist Series and the Louis K. Thaler Concert Violinist Series, which was established in 2002.
-The Thaler/Howell Foundation, through the efforts of Manley H. Thaler, endowed both series to recognize and honor Rachel and Louis Thaler and to ensure that outstanding pianists and violinists would always perform for the Ithaca College community and the residents of the surrounding area.
+The legacy of the Thalers’ love of music lives on today through the Manley and Doriseve Thaler Vocal Concert Series, the Rachel S. Thaler Concert Pianist Series, established in 1991, and the Louis K. Thaler Concert Violinist Series, created in 2002.
+The Thaler/Howell Foundation, through the efforts of Manley H. Thaler, endowed each series to recognize and honor Rachel and Louis Thaler, and to ensure that outstanding artists would always perform for the Ithaca College community and the residents of the surrounding area.